 Mrs Fry is currently the Year 1 Teaching Assistant, supporting both classes.
+Mrs England is also part of the team, and is a 1:1 TA.

 The Pre-Prep includes Nest (Pre-School) to Year 3.
 Once children leave the Pre-Prep, they move over to Prep transitioning through the following year groups: Juniors (Year 4), Thirds (Year 5), Fourths (Year 6), Fifths (Year 7) and the Sixth Form (Year 8).